 DMCA and Forums

 A forum must provide a method for a copyright holder to submit a complaint under the DMCA.
 The claim is given the title “DMCA takedown notice.”
 To facilitate this process, the drafters of the DMCA including language requiring a forum to select a DMCA agent.
+[What is an agent?]
 The forum must then list the agent’s information in an easily located area on the site.
 After that, you must register the agent with the Copyright Office.

 How do you select an agent?
 Few restrictions exist.
 Yes, you can list yourself, but most forum owners do not.
 The problem is the agent’s name, phone number, and email address are listed publicly on the site and in an online database maintained by the Copyright Office that is available to the public.